HealthCatalyst/healthcareai-r/README.md

    4. Run the roxygen2 examples via `devtools::run_examples()` and fix any errors

-   5. Under the build tab, run 'Check' and verify that only one roxygen warning arises
+   5. Under the build tab, run 'Check' and verify that no errors/warnings/notes arise
-      - This warning is due to the [limitations](https://github.com/wch/R6/issues/3) of roxygen and R6 method documentation
-      - This is the only warning/error/note that's allowed when merging to master

-   6. Now that your changes are working, communicate that to Levi in the pull request, such that he knows to do the code review associated with the PR.
+   6. Now that your changes are working, communicate that to Levi and team in the pull request, such that he knows to do the code review associated with the PR.
 Please *don't* do tons of work and *then* start a PR.
 Early is good.